Gordon T. Belt

-John Sevier: Tennessee's First Hero, published by The History Press and scheduled for release in March 2014.
+John Sevier: Tennessee's First Hero, published by The History Press.

-I have had a lifelong passion for history, and have worked in special collections libraries and archives in the "Volunteer State" since 1995.
-I am currently the Director of Public Services for the Tennessee State Library & Archives.
-Previously, I worked as the Library Manager for the First Amendment Center, a non-partisan think tank based in Nashville, Tennessee and Washington, D.C.
+Gordon has had a lifelong passion for history, and has worked in special collections libraries and archives in the "Volunteer State" since 1995.
+He is currently the Director of Public Services for the Tennessee State Library & Archives.
+Previously, Gordon worked as the Library Manager for the First Amendment Center, a non-partisan think tank based in Nashville, Tennessee and Washington, D.C.

 Onward Southern Soldiers: Religion and the Army of Tennessee in the Civil War, published by The History Press.
 Traci is an ordained and licensed minister and holds a master's degree in history from Middle Tennessee State University and a bachelor's degree in political science from Anderson University.